klaytn/web3klaytn/ethers-ext/README.md

 - Drop-in replacement to `ethers.Wallet` that handles both Ethereum and Klaytn transactions involving AccountKey and TxTypes.
-- Drop-in replacement to `ethers.JsonRpcProvider` that provides Ethereum RPC as well as Klaytn-specific RPCs.
+- Drop-in replacement to `ethers.JsonRpcProvider` that provides accesses to both Ethereum RPCs and Klaytn-specific RPCs.
+- Drop-in replacement to `ethers.Web3Provider` to work with both MetaMask (`window.ethereum`) and Kaikas (`window.klaytn`)
-- AccountStore to manage Klaytn account keys.
+- (WIP) AccountStore to manage Klaytn account keys.

 ## Install